pramodrps/pramodrps.github.io/_posts/2024-04-29-five-stages-to-reach-customer.md

 - **Disenchantment:** They're unhappy with the product because they didn't use it correctly or there were some built-in problems, so they try to fix it.

-### Conclusion:
+### Conclusion
 It's not always easy to say for sure whether these five stages are the only ones that matter when it comes to getting customers to adopt a new product.
 The effectiveness of each stage can depend on the specific product and market.
 These stages help simplify the process of adoption by breaking it down into smaller, more manageable parts.
 This makes it easier for different teams within an organization to work together to meet customer needs.
 It's not always clear when someone moves from one stage to another, and that's okay!
 The important thing is to keep working together as a team to achieve our goal of making customers happy with the new product.

-How We Work Together:
+**How We Work Together**

 In most companies, different teams handle each stage.
 This includes: